 The primary aims of the trial are progression-free survival of patients treated with faslodex (fulvestrant) plus concomitant arimidex (anastrozole) versus faslodex alone, and to compare the progression-free survival of patients treated with faslodex alone versus those treated with the current standard treatment exemestane.

-The trial aims to recruit 750 patients who will be randomly allocated to receive faslodex (given by monthly injection) together with arimidex or arimidex-placebo tablets taken daily or to daily exemestane tablets.
+The trial aimed to recruit 750 patients who will be randomly allocated to receive faslodex (given by monthly injection) together with arimidex or arimidex-placebo tablets taken daily or to daily exemestane tablets.
 The trial has the support of oncologists from more than 100 centres throughout the UK.
 Trial recruitment commenced in March 2004 and closed in August 2010.

 Chief Investigator: Professor S. Johnston, Royal Marsden NHS Foundation Trust